Generic Name: triptorelin

 Triptodur contains the pamoate salt of triptorelin, a synthetic decapeptide analog of naturally occurring gonadotropin-releasing hormone (GnRH or LHRH).
 The chemical name of triptorelin pamoate is 5-oxo-L-prolyl-L-histidyl-L-tryptophyl-L-seryl-L-tyrosyl-D-tryptophyl-L-leucyl-L-arginyl-L-prolylglycine amide (pamoate salt).
 The molecular weight is 1699.9 and the structural formula is:

-Triptodur for extended release injectable suspension for intramuscular use is provided as a sterile, lyophilized, biodegradable microgranule formulation in a single-dose vial, co-packaged with a syringe containing 2 mL Sterile Water for Injection for reconstitution of the lyophilisate.
+Triptodur for extended release injectable suspension for intramuscular use is provided as a sterile, lyophilized, biodegradable microgranule formulation in a single-dose vial, co-packaged with a syringe containing 2 mL diluent (sterile water) for injection for reconstitution of the lyophilisate.
 The triptorelin formulation is comprised of 22.5 mg triptorelin (equivalent to 31 mg triptorelin pamoate), poly-d,l-lactide-co-glycolide (183 mg), mannitol (74 mg), carboxymethylcellulose sodium (26 mg), and polysorbate 80 (1.7 mg).
-When 2 mL Sterile Water for Injection is added to the vial containing Triptodur and mixed, a suspension is formed which is intended as a single intramuscular injection.
+When 2 mL diluent (sterile water) for injection is added to the vial containing Triptodur and mixed, a suspension is formed which is intended as a single intramuscular injection.